Sultana Cookies (no added sugar)

 Vanilla paste – Vanilla paste has a slightly stronger taste than vanilla extract, but you can substitute it in equal measure.

 Wholemeal flour – I use wholemeal flour (white whole wheat flour), because I like to use the least processed ingredient where possible.
-You can substitute this with plain/all purpose flour.

 Baking powder – The raising agent.